jinroh/immcache/README.md

 - serving small http assets that are versionned/revisioned and immutable
 - having a little local cache to avoid pressuring another system

+For each cached entry, the HMAC of its content is calculated before they are committed into the cache, and the filename in the cache directory is chosen to be the hexadecimal representation of its HMAC.

+HMACs are calculated using either a 16 bytes random key generated at initialization or by a key given in the initialization options of the cache.
+This allow to prevent any corruption of the cache content or layout and has some good properties to help concurrency.

 Installing
 ----------